ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

 on the game server.
 Just by the simple specification we can devise what agents are needed in this system.

-The most obvious agent is a `Player`.
-We also need some kind of agent that keeps track of who is who and their availibility.
-We will call this agent a `Bouncer`.
-Finally we need an agent who keeps track of the game's state.
-We'll call that agent simply a `Game Master`.
+The most obvious actor is a `Player`.
+We also need some kind of actor that keeps track of who is who and their availibility.
+We will call this actor a `Bouncer`.
+Finally we need an actor who keeps track of the game's state.
+We'll call that actor a `Game Master`.

-The beauty of Erlang is that agents in a system often map 1 to 1 to processes representing those agents.
-I often unintentionally picture these agents in my head as living, breathing entities who have strict jobs to do in this system.
+The beauty of Erlang is that actors in a system often map 1 to 1 to processes representing those actors.
+I often unintentionally picture these processes in my head as living, breathing entities who have strict jobs to do in this system.
 Erlang starts to feel a lot like Tron to me.
+Not all of these entities will become processes in our service, but it is good habit to think about which actors will be present in our system.

 ## Creating the edotsandboxes_server application